bcgov/EDUC-ECAS/openshift/README.md

 These instructions assume you have installed the [OpenShift scripts](https://github.com/BCDevOps/openshift-developer-tools/blob/master/bin/README.md) and that they are accessible via your PATH environment variable.

 # Param management
-Run the getParams.sh whenever a new template is created.
+Run the genParams.sh whenever a new template is created or a change adds a new param
 ```
 genParams.sh
 ```